-This course will provide classroom and laboratory experiences that introduce functional assessment and corrective exercises.
-Specific topics will include advanced manual therapy techniques designed to restore body symmetry and theories of functional movement.
-Evidence-based application of functional assessment, evaluation and assignment of corrective exercises will be emphasized along with the critical appraisal of research studies regarding the effectiveness and efficacy of a variety of advanced therapeutic interventions.
-Prerequisite: Admission to MSAT Program.
+This course will introduce functional movement assessments and corrective exercises as a preventative and therapeutic approach to musculoskeletal conditions.
+Specific topics will include advanced techniques designed to restore body symmetry and theories of functional movement.
+Evidence-based application of functional assessment, evaluation and assignment of corrective exercises will be emphasized.
+Prerequisite: KINE 5123, KINE 5306, KINE 5339, KINE 5343.